Tavinhuu/c-language-games/README.md

 # Jogos-em-C
-🐱‍💻 Lista de jogos feitos para estudo utilizando a linguagem C ✨
+🐱‍💻 List of games made for study using the C language ✨

 ✨ Projeto desenvolvido para estudo de linguagem C.
 <br>